hms-dbmi/chromoscope/docs/docs/loading-data/_data-config.md

 |![server](../assets/3-sample-added.png)|
 |---|

+:::note help
-?> To test the browser for adding a sample, you can use the following information:
+To test the browser for adding a sample, you can use the following information:

 |Fields|Contents|
 |---|---|